ARUNRGAGILITY/django_edu/app_tutorials/templates/app_tutorials/md_content/django_intro.md

 **Running a Django Project for the First Time:**

-Certainly!
 Here are the steps to create a new Django project and run it for the first time, presented in a tabular format:

 **Creating and Running a Django Project for the First Time:**